Fire World: Part One

-Strømberg suggests sending David to a librarium, which is a huge building going up past the clouds to be tutored by Charles Henry and have an 'adventure'.
-Eliza and Harlan drop David off there and they meet a young girl called Rosa who says that the Librarium is hers.
-She tells Harlan and Eliza that they may leave and Rosa and Mr Henry will look after David.
-After a meeting with Mr Henry, they both tell David that to get around the Librarium they have to think of where to go and picture it in their heads.
-David practices by finding the toilet and a wardrobe where he dresses a little like Rosa.
-David enjoys his time with a Rosa, they become friends whilst cataloguing the library for Mr Henry.
-Whilst they are cataloguing they ask Mr Henry how to get to and above floor 43, because although they have searched for it they have never been able to reach it.
+Strømberg suggests sending David to a huge Librarium, where he can be tutored by Charles Henry.
+At the Librarium, David meet a young girl called Rosa, who says that the Librarium is hers.
+David learns that to get around the Librarium, he must simply picture where he's going in his mind.
+David and Rose become friends while cataloguing the library for Mr Henry.
+While they are cataloguing they ask Mr Henry how to get to and above floor 43, because although they have searched for it they have never been able to reach it.
 Mr Henry says they must work hard to be able to access the secrets of the upper floors and it is revealed that there is a huge Firebird eyrie up there.